icncsx/kquery/README.md

 # kquery

-In this project, we are going to learn how to build our own lightweight version of jQuery.
+This is a jQuery clone I built to learn how to create a lightweight DOM manipulation library such as jQuery.

 ## How to use

 Just like how you would use jQuery!
-These are methods which are currently supported.
+These are the methods which are currently supported.

 - [addClass](https://api.jquery.com/addClass/)
 - [append](https://api.jquery.com/append/)